|Location:||Puente Viesgo. N-623, Carretera de Burgos.|

 |1911||exploration results of H. Alcalde del Rio and L. Sierra published.|

 The hill El Castillo near Puente Viesgo is riddled with caves.
 Although not connected they are part of the same cave system which crosses the whole mountain.
 The caves were opened by the erosion of the limestone and are accessible for many thousand years.
 Many of the caves have been used by Stone Age man, many contain artworks like paintings and engravings.
-The entrance areas were inhabites and contain thick sedimentary layers with
+The entrance areas were inhabited and contain thick sedimentary layers with archaeologic remains.

 The 1,000m long Cueva de El Castillo (El Castillo Cave) contains more than 150 paintings of different styles from the upper Palaeolithic.
 In the entrance region an 18m thick deposit, the thickest known at the Cantabrian coast, was excavated and revealed remains from the Acheulien to the Bronze Age.
 At the beginning of the 20th century this allowed to establish a complete relative sequence of the European palaeolithic for the first time.
 Excavated by H. Alcalde del Rio and L. Sierra, the results were published in 1911.